jpx13/duco-miners/README.md

 Now use only the miners2.py program

+I left the previous versions available if someone wants to see the initial code

 # duco-miners

 I modified dansinclair25 CLI dashboard to better fit my needs.
 Added username, staking amount, uptime of the proram, verified status and changed the daily profit calculation for more accuracy.